BGsalade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown hello betty -Changes file ownership from (user)hello to (user)betty touch - creates empty new file chmod u+x [file] - adds adds executive permssion to the owner of the file
+chown hello betty -Changes file ownership from (user)hello to (user)betty touch - creates empty new file chmod u+x [file] - adds adds executive permssion to the owner of the file chmod ug+x,o+r -adds permission to owner and the group ownerwith read permission to other users